PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/gui/layouts/+page.md

 :::

-The `Box` will by default have the size given to it by its parent layout, so you only need to call `width()` and `height()` if you want the `Box` to have a specific number of millimeters size specified by you.
+The `Box` will by default have the size given to it by its parent layout, so you only need to call `width()` and `height()` if you want the `Box` to have a specific size specified by you.

 Further more, it is also possible to use the configuration method `aspectRatio()` to set it's width/height based on the other one it has.
-For example, using `aspectRatio(3, 1)` means that the width should be 3 times as big as its height, so if you also use `height(15)`, it would get the width 45 millimeters.
+For example, using `aspectRatio(3, 1)` means that the width should be 3 times as big as its height, so if you also use `height(15)`, it would get the width `45`.

 ::: tip Example